RickHUN/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Writes a function that changes all lowercase letters of a string to uppercase
+Writes a function that capitalizes all words of a string